andrasq/node-docs/elastic-pipes.md

 data transport) was first coded in PHP [2].

-High-speed nodejs line streaming is available via the qfputs and qfgets packages [3], as is a very high throughput guaranteed unique id generation [4].
+High-speed nodejs line streaming is available via the qfputs and qfgets packages [3], as is very high throughput guaranteed unique id generation [4].

 ## Conclusions